OSGeo/OSGeoLive-doc/en/quickstart/gpsdrive_quickstart.rst

 and download new map tiles.
 Currently the OpenStreetMap web-tiles and NASA OnEarth T-WMS server are available as sources.
 There are a few command line programs which come with GpsDrive which will let you bulk-download a set of tiles covering your local area.
+You will need to disable Mapnik mode in the *Map Control* window to view these static maps.

 Keeping tabs on your friends